 Mitchell keeps fractal art within the digital medium, though he expands the category to include other computer-generated images with a similar origin but that are not “pure” fractals.
 By then, post-processing had become common, and people were applying additional processes to fractal images to enhance or alter their original properties.
 Even several fractal generators had already incorporated graphics editing tools into the software, allowing users to modify their creations without leaving their natural workplace (absolving of any outsider’s sin in the process).
 This signaled an evolution in the genre.

-The Fractal Art Manifesto limits the scope of fractals to the visual arts because that’s the medium in which its author works.
-However, in 2000, the Fractal-Art-FAQ, a document maintain by Jean-Pierre Louvet, Juan Luis Martínez and Phil Jackson, expands the scope to include music, another artistic manifestation in which fractal theory has its influence.
+Yet, the Fractal Art Manifesto limits the scope of fractals to the visual arts because that’s the medium in which its author works.
+However, in 2000, the Fractal-Art-FAQ, a document maintained by Jean-Pierre Louvet, Juan Luis Martínez and Phil Jackson, expands the scope to include music, another artistic manifestation in which fractal theory has its influence.
 They note that “the same recursive principles of fractal imaging have been applied to music to create what has been termed fractal music.”
 They also add the following observations about the current state of the visual aspect of fractal art:

 After a first phase, when the goal was to produce pure self-similar images of mathematical objects using the best possible colors and some other visual effects, now the tendency is to use fractal programs to create abstract images whether they clearly show fractal structures or not.
 In particular, the current interest in mixing several layers of individual fractals (often unrelated) to create a single complex image is a manifestation of this tendency.
 Also, many artists use some post-processing transformations on the fractal images, and now several fractal programs come with their own post-processing options.
 Other artists combine fractal motifs with photographic pictures or with other images created with advanced graphics’ programs.
 But consider that keeping evident the fractal structures in the image and limiting the graphic effects may be an interesting challenge too.
 (Section 2b)